-In preparing a new full-day course on designing university websites, we conducted a range of user studies.
-In total, we tested 57 higher-education sites with users in the United States, Canada, UK, and Taiwan.
-We recruited prospective students, both undergraduate and graduate, as well as parents of prospective students.
-Users were asked to think aloud while performing exploratory tasks like, “Imagine a teacher recommended that you look at [University].
+In preparation for our report on university websites, we tested 57 university sites with 33 users (aged 16 to 68) in the United States, Canada, UK, and Taiwan.
+We recruited prospective students, both undergraduate and graduate, as well as parents of prospective students, and we asked them to perform exploratory tasks like, “Imagine a teacher recommended that you look at [University].
 Browse the website and see if it might be a good option,” and more directed tasks like, “Find out how much it costs to attend [University].”
 We selected some universities for testing, but we also asked users to do any of their own pending tasks for schools of their choosing.

 1. Clearly identify your university on every page